 Are Crypto AI Agents Legit and Safe?

-A practical legitimacy and safety checklist includes: evidence of third-party security reviews or audits, clear team or entity transparency, well-documented permissions and key management (what the agent can sign or spend), understandable token economics and fees, open-source code or verifiable technical documentation, and a track record of incident handling and updates.
+A practical safety and legitimacy checklist includes: evidence of third-party security reviews or audits, clear information about the team or entity behind the product, documented permissions and key management (what an agent can sign or spend), understandable token economics and fees, open-source code or verifiable technical documentation, and a track record of incident response and updates.

-Red flags to watch for include: anonymous teams with no accountability, unverifiable performance claims or guaranteed returns, unclear custody of funds or requests to hand over private keys, missing audit history, overly broad approvals that can drain wallets, opaque pricing or “hidden” revenue extraction, and aggressive marketing that substitutes for technical substance.
+Watch for red flags such as anonymous teams without accountability, unverifiable performance claims or guarantees, unclear custody of funds or requests to hand over private keys, missing audit history, overly broad approvals that can drain wallets, opaque pricing or “hidden” revenue extraction, and aggressive marketing that does not match technical substance.

-With strong security and due diligence, agent-driven systems are a promising innovation in blockchain finance.
+With appropriate security controls and due diligence, agent-driven systems may be a meaningful innovation in blockchain finance.